-England is the biggest chunk and country in the United Kingdom.
-But yet, compared to, say, the United States it’s a very small country.
-Yet it contains over fifty million people, crammed into an area the size of Alabama.
+England is the biggest country in the United Kingdom, yet, compared to, say, the United States it’s a very small country.
+Still, England contains over fifty million people, crammed into an area the size of Alabama.
 Can you imagine fifty million people crammed into Alabama?
-Despite this small size, England is a land of diversity - in its landscape, peoples, and cultures.
-This article will try to get to the key difference you will experience if you ever get to visit England.
+Despite this small size, England is a land of diversity - in its landscape, people, and cultures.
+This article will try to get to the key differences you will experience if you ever get to visit England.

 England is divided into counties, ceremonial, metropolitan and non-metropolitan.
 Each of these has its own definition, and there will often be disagreement as to what constitutes a county and what does not.
 In the end, it doesn’t really matter.
 This article will focus on the major regions instead.
 These geographical designations are officially recognized by the British government, and you will often see them in news articles about England and most travel guidebooks are divided up by these regions.